The online Stormwater monitoring report submittal system is under development.

 - The Permittee submits notification to the Agency by completing the appropriate sections of a Stormwater Monitoring Report that the benchmark value exceedance are attributable to natural background pollutant levels.
 In addition, the Permittee shall address the use of this waiver in Annual Report submittals.

-If you qualify for the Benchmark Monitoring Waiver, please fill out and send in the Industrial Stormwater Waiver Request form:
+If you qualify for the Benchmark Monitoring Waiver, please use the Industrial Stormwater Waiver Request form:

 Hardness Dependent Metals Adjustment form